FAQ's: Your Questions Answered

 Airbag deployment malfunctions can occur due to the angle of deployment, the speed of deployment, the completeness of deployment, and/or if the act of deployment does not occur properly during impact.
-Consumers have long complained about airbag problems, and have suffered injuries as a result of their failure to operate property.
+Consumers have long complained about airbag problems, and have suffered injuries as a result of their failure to operate properly.

-Aggravating the possibility of injury that exists even when an airbag functions properly is the danger of injury when airbags malfunction.
+Aggravating the possibility of injury that exists even when an airbag functions properly are the danger of injury when airbags malfunction.
 There have been numerous reports of deploying at low speeds or even when a vehicle has struck a pothole, resulting in unexpected injury from inflation.
-The failure of airbag system components, have also been the reported cause of unintended deployment.
+The failure of airbag system components have also been the reported cause of unintended deployment.
 Malfunctioning components have also been the cause of airbags failing to deploy at all, resulting in passengers suffering the exact harm airbags were intended to protect against.

 There have been reports of some vehicles having airbag deployment as the result of the vehicle’s undercarriage violently striking a low object protruding above the roadway surface.
-Although there is virtually no front end damage in incidents such as this, high deceleration forces may result from this type of crash, causing the deployment of the air bag.
+Although there is virtually no front end damage in incidents such as this, high deceleration forces may result from this type of crash, causing the deployment of the airbag.

 There is also a delicate threshold a deceleration sensor should be set at.
 A sensor that is too insensitive may cause an airbag never to deploy on a lower impact crash, resulting in injuries caused by the airbag not protecting the passenger.
 Conversely, if the deceleration sensor is set too sensitive, deployment may occur with an insignificant impact, such as coming into contact with a speed bump, causing a passenger to be struck by the airbag unexpectedly.